Dynamic Search Ads (DSA) and ecommerce are the perfect match, like honey on a spicy pizza. Here are 5 ways we use DSA with retail clients

-Similar to affinity and in-market audiences above, layer on YouTube audiences onto your DSA campaign.
-You can target all your videos, just videos used in ads or people who like & subscribe to your channel.
+Similar to the affinity and in-market audiences above, layer on YouTube audiences onto your DSA campaign.
+You can target all your videos, just videos used in ads, or people who like & subscribe to your channel.
 Even pick your most popular videos or your latest videos related to a product launch.
 If you have a lot of how-to and educational content, that is a great list to build as well.
 Make sure you test and learn which YouTube audiences are going to convert for you.
 YouTube is the second largest English speaking search engine in the world.

-YouTube is a great channel because if someone is watching your videos and enjoying your brand.
-Showing them an ad on Google is the next best place to capture their attention.
+YouTube is a great channel because if someone is watching your videos and enjoying your brand, showing them an ad on Google is the next best place to capture their attention.
 Don’t miss out on this opportunity.

 Dynamic search ads is a powerful feature that gets overlooked by many in-house teams and agencies.
 It has come a long way in the last few years and I don’t even know where we would be without it.
-That is it for this week.
-See you next time.